 - Fellows will be provided with a return economy class air-ticket to travel from their home country to complete the Fellowship.

 - For the period of the Fellowship, medical coverage is provided by Cigna Health Insurance.
 Cigna offers 100% medical coverage for general medical and hospital treatments up to a certain limit.

 - You must be between the ages of 25 and 40;

 - You must have successfully completed a first university degree, and demonstrate a capacity to undertake independent advanced academic research and study;

 - You must be a mid-level professional from a national government organ of a developing State, or another governmental or non-governmental agency in such a State, which deals directly with ocean affairs issues, and your professional position must allow you to directly assist your nation in the formulation and/or implementation of policy in this area.
 This includes marine sciences and the science-policy linkage.
 Your “Nomination and Recommendation Form” should be completed by a Government official or other official who can attest to the nature of your work with respect to the Government’s ocean affairs and law of the sea related activities, and indicate how an Award would directly contribute to these activities;

-- Your proposed research and study program must contribute directly to your nation’s formulation and/or implementation of ocean affairs and law of the sea policies and programs; and
+- Your proposed research and study programme must contribute directly to your nation’s formulation and/or implementation of ocean affairs and law of the sea policies and programmes; and

 - You must be free of all non-Fellowship obligations during the entire Fellowship period unless otherwise authorized by the Division.